Jesse Ocean on Fashion Brand Marketing

 Jesse Ocean, Founder and Director of Ooze Studios spoke with Carley Johnson, Fashion Wholesale & Brand Launch Expert at Unzipped about the key components of launching and marketing a fashion brand.

 Carley: Welcome to the Unzipped interview series.
 Should we start by introducing you and telling us about your role and your company and what products and services you sell?

 Jesse: Pleasure to be here, Carley, thank you.
-So, my name is Jesse Mullins.
+So, my name is Jesse Ocean.
 I’m the Founder and Director of Ooze studios.
 We’re a creative and marketing agency based out of Melbourne, but helping clients globally.

 Our focus is on effectively building ROI focused, digital products.
 So that can be everything from websites and apps, but more importantly, marketing campaigns.

 Jesse: So making sure that they’re getting bang for a buck back to the customer because that’s how we create these long sustainable relationships because if they make money, we make money.
 Right?
 It’s that simple.

 Carley: Great!
 Can we just then take it back a step?
 So it’s always really interesting to know what’s your background.
 So.
 What did you study?
 What’s been your career today and then what’s driven you to launch Ooze?

 Jesse: I suppose I’ve had a bit of an unusual kind of route to, to where I am today.

 I did Maths at Uni.
 Like I’ve always loved data.
 I’ve always loved figures.
 And I didn’t quite know how to apply it.
 So I went into the world of finance and business management.
 So through that, got my hands dirty with some marketing in-house either there was no one else doing it, or there’s a marketing team, and I was helping them with the analytical side of things.